You join us halfway through our trip to Budapest, to read from the beginning, click here.

 The Hungarian State Opera House, or Magyar Allami Operahaz as it’s known in Hungarian, is a wonderful building built in the neo-Renaissance style.
 Yes I had to look this up again, but all the information came flooding back, from our friend Luke’s dulcet tones as he read from his trusty guide book.
 The architecture has a decidedly musical theme boasting sculptures of famous Hungarian composers.

 As with many opera houses East of Vienna, tickets can be purchased for a fraction of the cost you may expect.
 Ticket prices here start at around £7.
 Karl and I were keen to see a show but unfortunately, all the tickets were sold out, and so we returned the following day to take one of the great value tours around the building.
 They are around the same price as a cheap ticket so either way, you’ll have fun for less than a tenner.

 We learnt lots about the Opera House’s history, its links to the Royal Family (when it was inevitably known as the Royal Opera House) and the intricacies of the building.
 Mosaics, brocade wall coverings and paintings line the walls and ceilings.
 There is an awful lot to look at.

 The auditorium itself is vast and spectacular.
 The Royal box sits directly in the centre of the viewing area, three stories tall and glistening in gold.
-There is an area of seating at the very front that resembles leather armchairs more than theatre seating, the very height of viewing comfort.
-We were told that these seats would set us back roughly the same as a second circle ticket in a west end theatre.
+There is an area of seating at the very front that resembles leather armchairs rather than theatre seating, the very height of viewing comfort.
+We were told that these seats would set us back roughly the same as a second circle ticket in a London West End theatre.

 THE HOT SPRINGS